yarajehadrabaya/js-course-task-1/README.md

-# Project Name: First task js
+# Project Name: First java script task.
 ### What is the goal of this projcet?
 For this Exercise,
 #### we will be working with the users object containing information about different users.